tisztamo/Catwalk.jl/docs/src/howitworks.md

 The `FullProfiler` collects statistics from every call.
-It logs a call faster than a dynamic dispatch, but running it in every batch would still eat most of the cake, so it is sparsely used, with 1% probability by default (It is always active during the first two batches).
+It logs a call faster than a dynamic dispatch, but running it in every batch would still eat a large part of the cake, so it is sparsely used, with 1% probability by default (It is always active during the first two batches).